Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 <img src="assets/attributes.png"/><br>

-You can constrain the top, bottom, left, and right of a view to the top, bottom, left, and right of widgets in a so called `ConstraintLayout`.
+### Constraining widgets

-For example in text mode, if you look at the `TextView` you can see it is "constrained" through the following XML attributes:
+In text mode, if you look at the `TextView` you can see it is "constrained" through the following XML attributes:

 ``` xml
 app:layout_constraintBottom_toBottomOf="parent"